quatrope/scikit-criteria/doc/source/index.rst

 scikit-criteria is a collection of Multiple-criteria decision analysis (MCDA_) methods integrated into scientific python stack.

-    - Built on NumPy, SciPy, and matplotlib
-    - Open source, commercially usable - BSD license
+Is Open source and commercially usable - `BSD license`_